Division of Continuing Studies

 UNO Campus Location

-DCS is located on the second floor of the College of Public Affairs and Community Service (CPACS 207) on UNO’s Dodge Street campus.
+DCS is on the second floor of the College of Public Affairs and Community Service building (CPACS 207) on UNO’s Dodge Street campus.
 This location serves as the headquarters of our operations.
-In order to provide high touch services to our students and to accommodate their busy lives, students are able to meet with staff over the phone, online, and in person.
-In addition to the normal 8-5 weekday business hours, students are able to meet with our professional advisors in the evening, three nights per week.
+To provide high touch services to our students and to accommodate their busy lives, students are able to meet with staff over the phone, online, and in person.
+In addition to the normal 8-5 weekday business hours, students can meet with our professional advisors in the evening.

 Offutt Air Force Base

 A branch of DCS is located at Offutt AFB in Building C, Room 222.
-UNO/DCS at Offutt, in partnership with the Offutt AFB Education Office, offers a wide array of services to increase educational opportunities for active duty military, as well as the larger Offutt AFB community.
-DCS also oversees the testing center at Offutt, offering CLEP, DSST, and Accuplacer proctoring services.
+UNO/DCS at Offutt, in partnership with the Offutt AFB Education Office, offers a wide array of services to increase educational opportunities for active-duty military, as well as the larger Offutt AFB community.
+DCS also oversees the testing center at Offutt, offering CLEP, DSST, and Pearson Vue proctoring services.
 The testing center is located in Building C, Room 204.

 Student-Centered Service